Tai Anphabet

 Tai Anphabet tones

-It may be noted that while this system is similar to the International Phonetic Alphabet and is quite simple, it only works for a particular language or dialect.
-The beauty of the Tone Rule system is that dialects may be written without change, since each dialect’s Rules describe the same tone markings in a unique but consistent manner.
+It may be noted that while this system is similar to the International Phonetic Alphabet and quite simple, it only works for a particular language or dialect.
+The beauty of the traditional Tone Rule system is that dialects may be written without change, since each dialect’s Rules describe the same tone markings in a unique but consistent manner.

 Sample text